ZombieStriker/ProjectOmega/README.md

 * [Discord]

 # Compilation
-We use maven to handle the dependancies
+We use maven to handle the dependencies
 * Do `mvn clean install` to build the jar

 # Prerequisites